-

 RMP 668 | Youth Culture and Programs | |

-A supervised internship (RMP 764) is required of all majors and serves as their major capstone requirement.
+Professional Internship: a supervised internship is required of all majors and serves as the major capstone requirement.
 The internship is designed to create a bridge between theory and practical application.
-Students, working with their advisers and the internship coordinator, select an appropriate setting based on their professional and career interests.
-They must register for a minimum of a 10 credit, 10 week full-time internship (internships are variable credit, 10-16 credits = 10-16 weeks) that is under the supervision of a qualified professional.
+Students, working with their advisors and the internship coordinator, select an appropriate setting based on their professional and career interests.
+Students must register for an 8 credit (10-week, 400 hour) or 12 credit (14-week, 560 hour) internship that is under the supervision of a qualified professional.
 Specific requirements are identified in the Internship Manual available from the Department of Recreation Management and Policy.